 The Alpine Guides will provide all the equipment you'll need – your wetsuit (which comes in handy!), harness, carabiners, and helmet.
 They also have boots and life jackets for those that need them.

-Bring a full set of clothes to change into after you get out of your wetsuit, including spare shoes and a towel.
+Bring a full set of clothes to change into after you get out of your wetsuit.
+Don't forget your spare shoes, underwear, and a towel.

 You may also want to bring a waterproof action camera to take pictures.
 I used my GoPro Hero 7 with a wrist mount so I can have flexibility.